sagikazarmark/please-go-modules/README.md

 )
 ```

-Add the following snippet to your `.plzconfig`:
+Add the following snippet to your `.plzconfig` (or to a `.plzconfig.experimental` file and use `--profile experimental` in Please commands):

 ```
 [please]
-version = 15.2.1-beta.1
+version = 15.2.1-beta.2

 [buildconfig]
 moddown-tool = ///pleasegomod//:moddown